stewones/angular-morris/src/doc/partials/sample.md

 ## Usage [![Build Status](https://travis-ci.org/stewones/angular-morris-chart.svg)](https://travis-ci.org/stewones/angular-morris-chart)

----
-Just add `angular.morris-chart` as a module dependency for your app and use the directives as below
+Just add `angular.morris-chart` as a module dependency for your app and then use the directives
 ```js
 angular.module('my.app', [
     'angular.morris-chart'